mefimow/NS_Selfhost/README.md

 # NS_Selfhost

-his is a guide to installing a Nightscout on you own hosted server
+This is a guide to installing a Nightscout https://github.com/mefimow/cgm-remote-monitor on your own hosted server.